akintundejr4/Defect-Init/README.md

 # Defect-Init
-A C# console application for creating the folder and applicable informational markdown file for starting work on a software defect, specific to my position at time of creation.
+An application for creating the items neccesary for "intializing" or starting up work on a software defect, as defined by my position at time of creation.
+It makes a folder with the defect's name, and then an informational markdown file pre populated with data from Excel (if chosen) that has information relevant to working the defect.

 ## How It Was Made
-The tool was created as a C# console application.
+Created as a C# console application.

-## Why It Was Made
-So I wouldn't have to manually create  a new folder and file with the proper document structure every time I was assigned a defect to work on.